A Basic Compositional Model for Spiking Neural Networks: Theorems for Acyclic Composition

 \section{Theorems for Acyclic Composition}

 Our general composition results appear in Section~\ref{sec: general}.
 Those are a bit complicated, mainly because of the possibility of connections in both directions between the sub-networks.
-Acyclic composition is a very important special case of general composition, in fact, most interesting examples seem to satisfy the acyclic restriction.
-Since the results for this case are much simpler, we present those first.
+Acyclic composition is an important special case of general composition; many interesting examples satisfy the acyclic restriction.
+Since this case can be analyzed more easily, we present this first.